-Mini Cheesecakes for Easter – Mini Egg Cheesecake
+Individual Cheesecakes for Easter – Mini Egg Cheesecake

-These Easy Mini Egg Cheesecakes are a super easy and cute way to make an Easter desserts.
+These Easy Mini Egg Individual Cheesecakes are a super easy and cute way to make an Easter desserts.
 These no bake Easter cheesecakes are made of a vanilla cream base with chopped in mini eggs stirred in.
 Mini cheesecakes are so easy to make perfect for a quick dessert but also great for summer picnic food too!
 I hope you enjoy these individual mini egg cheesecakes.

 If you’ve visited my website before, you will know how much I love cheesecakes.
 I am obsessed.
 For Easter I had to make some with mini eggs, also an addiction of mine.
 Luckily these delicious eggs are seasonal as I would eat them all year if possible.
+As Individual Cheesecakes you get the best of both words.
+Delicious cheesecakes and not having to share.

 I decided to colour the cream cheese to match the pastel colours of the mini eggs and I think it looks incredible.
 I used colour pastes as they don’t interact with the cream cheese.